theneweinstein/somneo/README.md

 # SmartSleep custom component for Home Assistant
 Home Assistant custom component for the Philips SmartSleep Connected Sleep and Wake-Up Light.
 This integration lets you control the SmartSleep light, nightlight, and sunset mode, and surfaces the following sensors: temperature, humidity, luminance, and noise.
 It also surfaces the wake-up alarms as binary sensors and provides a sensor with the first upcoming alarm.

+## Original Component
+This is a custom fork of the original Somneo component from @theneweinstein, which utilizes a custom fork of the pysomneo library (also from @theneweinstein).
+This features rebranding of Somneo to SmartSleep and some additional (minor) features.

 # Installation
 You can install this custom component via HACS as a custom repository (https://hacs.xyz/docs/faq/custom_repositories/).
 Alternatively you can clone or copy the files into the smartsleep folder in the custom_components folder of HomeAssistant.